GCuser99/tbXLLerator/README.md

 ## Memory Management

 Two patterns are supported.
-Pattern 2 is preferred for all new UDFs.
+Pattern 1 is preferred for all new UDFs.

-Use when the UDF maintains persistent state, calls non-thread-safe Excel APIs, or is volatile.
-Register with `ThreadSafe = False`.

 ### Pattern 1: Dynamic / xlbitDLLFree (Thread-safe, preferred)
+Each call allocates an independent heap XLOPER12.
+Excel calls `xlAutoFree12` when done.
+Register with `ThreadSafe = True` to enable concurrent recalculation.
 ```vba
 [DllExport]
 Public Function TBXLL_Example(ByRef pN As XLOPER12) As LongPtr